🤔 General

 Can your services be reimbursed with Carrot Fertility?
 Have you worked with clients who have used Carrot?

-Do you take Kaiser's HMO coverage for doula services?
+Do you take Kaiser's HMO or Kaiser Medi-Cal coverage for doula services?

 What has been the most gratifying part about your work?